You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 Question 4: What is your greatest weakness?

 Great Answer: Tell them something that used to be a weakness.
-Example: I don’t know any- thing about Accounts Payable.
+Example: I don’t know anything about Accounts Payable.
 So when a position opened up for that job, I grabbed the opportunity.
-There was nothing like on the job training from a very demanding boss.
-(The answer to your answer is always “Gosh that sounds like a strength.”
+There was nothing like on-the-job training from a very demanding boss.
+(They will say “Gosh that sounds like a strength.”
 Do not say “how perceptive of you.”)

-Question 5: You appear to be over qualified for this job.
-Why do you want it?
+Question 5: You appear to be over qualified.
+Why do you want this job?

 Great Answer: Thank you for recognizing my skills.
 However, I am just looking for an opportunity.
 I’m an excellent learner, a hard worker, and hope to move up in your organization.